 The synchrotron at Diamond provides opportunities for researchers to look closely at how the structures and surfaces of materials behave.
 It will support the detailed examination of energy and biological materials.
 Synchrotron techniques can help researchers understand the way certain materials are constituted and how they behave under extreme or challenging conditions.
 This will, for example, help build an understanding of protein structures to enable targeted pharmaceutical intervention with new medicines.

-You may have noticed that START has a membership page.
-This is for Co-Investigators, their Post Doctoral Researchers and collaborators.
 If you would like to join the START project or be kept up to date about the programme then please get in touch with the START Project Coordinator at GCRF_START@diamond.ac.uk